pwiez/yet-another-color-theme/README.md

 ## For Best Look

-I'm a huge fan of ' **Monaspace Neon** '.
+I'm a huge fan of **Monaspace Neon**.
 They did a great job with this font and it looks great with this theme.

 ## License